tgnemecek/locamex/readme.md

 ### Urgent Priority:

--Online: review Users Collection for who can access Dashboard, Users and Services;
--Contract, ProductSelection: when selecting containers, the packs should appear, create functionality;
+-Check if cancelling the contract returns the items (should be able to cancel an active one? ask);
+-Mongodb uses indexes and only shows the first 20 documents, see how to work with this!

 ### High Priority:

--Enable temporarily the field 'id' for fixed containers (create meteor method for handling this temporary case);
+-Add 'events' version of contract;
+-Contract is not verifying CEP on activation;
 -Create confirmation message for unmounting pack: "Desmontar pacote e retornar os componentes para o estoque?";
 -Check for bugs and errors (bugsnag);
 -Billing: make equalValue bool start as true;
--Add server-side security for meteor methods (simple-schema, required fields);
--Add 'events' version of contract;
 -When trying to change page, warn of losing non-saved information;

 ### Medium Priority:

+-Test Billing with broken values and long remainders, possible to encounter NaN.
+-Add server-side security for meteor methods (simple-schema, required fields);
 -Fix table in RegisterPacks where it divides the table randomly;
 -Create better security for unauthorized users (like checking for userId in meteor methods);
--Fix MenuItem inconsistencies inside AppHeader (sometimes they don't appear);
--Fix trim() tool and apply to Register classes (currently empty spaces count as filled);
+-Create Tag Database;
--Add CategoryTable and PlacesTable in Database for future implementations;
+-Add PlacesTable in Database for future implementations;
 -Change order of ContractsTable, recent first, adding date to the table;
--Remove category from AccessoriesTable;

 ### Low Priority: (future implementations)

 -Insert Logo on Login scene;
 -Add Settings scene for global changes (like the billing charges text);
--Remove display of "Código" from tables (especially UsersTable);
 -Add colors to tables for the different statuses (contracts and products);
 -Add name field for users;
 -Add the possibility for accessories to be "qualitative" allowing only quantity of 1;
 -Make Documents save representatives in Contract;
--Create tag functionality to replace categories;
--Change bug that makes Login appear on F5;
+-Fix trim() tool and apply to Register classes (currently empty spaces count as filled);